IngridOrnum/portfolio-1/README.md

 *image*

 ### Installing
-Portfolio 1 is deployed on Vercel: [Open the project by clicking here.]([https://semester-project-2023.vercel.app/](https://ingrid-ornum-portfolio-1.vercel.app/))
+Portfolio 1 is deployed on Netlify: [Open the project by clicking here.](https://ingrid-ornum-portfolio.netlify.app/)

 ### Description
 My portfolio presents three of my school projects that I did in my first year as a front-end student at Noroff.
 The portfolio page has some functions, such as dark/light mode, image carousels and some animations.
 These three are presented in detail below.

 #### What was the assignment?
-The "Portfolio 1" assignment focuses on documenting and showcasing three key projects from the first year of your course to demonstrate your development and documentation skills for potential employers.
+The goal of the Portfolio 1 assignment was to focus on documenting and showcasing three key projects from the first year of my course to demonstrate my development and documentation skills for potential employers.

 #### How was the process?
+I started looking at my previous projects that I finished throughout the year.
+I ended up with the projects I did during Semester Project 1, JavaScript 1 and Project Exam 1.
+Then I did some planning of the layout and design in Figma, found inspiration of other porfolio pages and looked through the projects I chose for improvements and features to add.
+I decided I wanted my portfolio to have some interesting features, so I added dark/light mode and an animated grainy background to the hero.
+I also knew I wanted to display more content of each project than just one screenshot, so I made a carousel.
+I also ended up doing some changes on elements and added some new features to all of the projects.
+I also made sure to updatereadme's to each project.

 #### Tools and technology
 * Figma: For designing wireframes and high-fidelity assets.